xiaoge26/tp/docs/UserGuide.md

 set-wl <amount>: sets <amount> to be the withdrawal limit
 check-wl: shows the withdrawal limit and the amount of money withdrawn this month
-view-transactions-all: views all transactions across all accounts
+view-transactions-all: views all transactions across all accounts delete_transaction <transaction index>: deletes the transaction with the given transaction index
 exit: quits program and saves
 ```